Driver License Compact: History

 The Driver License Compact came into existence with Nevada becoming the first member in 1960.
 Organizations in the Western States such as governors came together to cooperate on traffic safety.
 Under the Beamer Resolution ("Interstate Compacts for Highway Safety Resolution"), Public Law 85-684, enacted on August 20, 1958, 72 Stat.
 635 (named for Rep. John V. Beamer, R-Indiana), states were automatically given permission to form compacts in the areas of traffic safety.
 Originally, the Driver License Compact dealt with dangerous driving violations such as drunk driving, reckless driving, commission of a felony involving a motor vehicle and others.
 Later on, minor violations were included as well.
 23 states joined during the 1960's, and the 1986-87 period saw 10 more states join; the rest trickled in until Pennsylvania became the last to join in 1996.

-The Driver License Compact is no longer being pushed by the AAMVA as it is being superseded by the Driver License Agreement (DLA), which also replaces the Non-Resident Violator Compact.
+The Driver License Compact is no longer being pushed by the American Association of Motor Vehicle Administrators (AAMVA) as it is being superseded by the Driver License Agreement (DLA), which also replaces the Non-Resident Violator Compact.
 However, as of 2011, there were only three member states to the DLA: Arkansas, Connecticut, and Massachusetts.

 States that are not members

-Some states such as Michigan, Wisconsin, Tennessee, and Georgia are not members.
+Some states such as Michigan, Wisconsin, and Georgia are not members.
 According to the American Association of Motor Vehicle Administrators, Nevada repealed the authorizing legislation in 2007, although it still generally conforms to the agreement through regulations.